Coolaught Garden and Garden Center

 Around every corner a surprise awaits you.
-At ground level lush foliage of colours and textures perfectly intermingled to emphasise and express colour whilst the upper horizon line is broken by woodland and exotic trees, the flittering of birds zooming and the melodic chorus of the honey bees add gentle, soothing sounds to the abstract separation between your mind and this inspired world around you.
+At ground level lush foliage of colours and textures perfectly intermingled to emphasis and express colour whilst the upper horizon line is broken by woodland and exotic trees, the fluttering of birds zooming and the melodic chorus of the honey bees add gentle, soothing sounds to the abstract separation between your mind and this inspired world around you.

 Caroline and Harry Deacon are third generation of the Deacons to cultivate the original garden over the past 110 years.
 In spring, the front lawn becomes a crocus carpet, originally planted over 80 years ago and thriving today, a visual statement that spring has arrived.

 The entrance to the garden is beside Caroline and Harry’s home, a country farmhouse dating back to the 1700’s, although the original house was built around the mid 1600 and some of the stone and straw mortar is still in place.
 The main entrance to the original orchard and garden is through an arbor, about 40feet in length and covered in a yellow laburnum with roses and clematis intermingled, a spectacle in itself in the spring.
 This brings you into the old orchard, a small green house and a pond.
 There are a couple of benches set in recesses among the foliage where you can retreat and sit a while into your “very own space”.